esrlabs/bake/documentation/_build/html/_sources/syntax/variable_substitutions.txt

 Variables in Project.meta
 =========================
-bake allows you to use pre defined and/or user defined variables in your Project.meta file.
+bake allows you to use

+- user defined
+- predefined
+- environment

+variables in your Project.meta file (in this priority).
+If a variable is not found, it will be evaluated to an empty string.

+Using variables
+***************

-Defined variables then can be used using the following syntax:
+Variables can be used using the following syntax:

 .. code-block:: console

-   $(MyIncludes)
+   $(ABC)

-The variable MyIncludes will be substitued by its value, therefore a real life usage would look something like this:
+The variable ABC will be substituted by its value, therefore a real life usage would look something like this:

 .. code-block:: console

-   IncludeDir "$(MyIncludes)"
+   IncludeDir "$(ABC)"

 User defined variables
 **********************